odairdev/inventory_backend/README.md

 $ docker-compose down

 ```
-- Both server and database will in different containers
+- Both server and database will br in different containers

-- If you don't want to use docker-compose, just set a container for the database in port 5432 and run the following commands:
+- If you don't want to use docker-compose, just set up a container for the database in port 5432 and run the following commands:

 ```bash
 # Install the dependencies